-In many of your dealings with Yarra Trams you may, choose to do so anonymously or by using a pseudonym.
+In many of your dealings with Yarra Trams, you may choose to remain anonymous or use a pseudonym.
 However, this may restrict our ability to effectively respond to your enquires and requests.
 We will need to know your identity if:

 (a) it is impracticable for us to deal with you unless we can identify you; or

-(b) we are required or authorised by Australian law or court/tribunal order to only deal with identified individuals (eg under the Victorian Transport (Compliance and Miscellaneous) Act 1983, our Authorised Officers can obtain your name, address and evidence of identification where they have reasonable grounds to believe an offence has occurred).
+(b) we are required or authorised by an Australian law or court/tribunal order, to only deal with identified individuals.
+For example, pursuant to the Transport (Compliance and Miscellaneous) Act 1983 (Vic), an Authorised Officer can obtain your name, address and evidence of identification where they have reasonable grounds to believe an offence has occurred.

 2. Kinds of personal information we usually collect and hold

 Personal Information means any information or opinion (that may not be true) about an identified individual or an individual who is reasonably identifiable, whether the information is recorded in a material form or not.
-Examples of personal information are your name, address, phone number, email or some social media details.
+Examples of personal information include your name, address, phone number, email or certain social media details.

 Sensitive information is a subset of personal information that is afforded a higher level of privacy protection under the privacy laws.
 It includes health information and personal information about an individual's racial or ethnic origin, political opinions, membership of a political, professional or trade association or trade union, religious or philosophical beliefs, sexual preferences or criminal record.

-Other than during the recruitment process, after a collision or other accident or in activities aimed at improving services for disabled individuals, Yarra Trams generally does not collect sensitive information unless we are required or permitted by law to do so (for example by law enforcement agents) or have your consent.
+Other than during the recruitment process, after a collision or other accident or in activities aimed at improving services for certain individuals, Yarra Trams generally does not collect sensitive information unless we are required or permitted by law to do so (for example by law enforcement agencies) or by you providing us with your consent.

-As the operator of the Melbourne metropolitan tram network, Yarra Trams normally collects the following kinds of personal information:
+As the operator of the Melbourne metropolitan tram network, Yarra Trams routinely collects the following types of personal information: